-In determining equity awards in 2019, 2020 and 2021, the Compensation Committee first reviewed the NEOs' equity awards in light of the executive compensation philosophy that the total compensation (i.e., the aggregate of all cash and equity awards) of the NEOs and all other executive officers should be competitive at the median (50th percentile) with the total compensation paid to executive officers with comparable duties paid by similarly sized companies in the semiconductor industry.
+In determining equity awards in 2021, 2022 and 2023, the Compensation Committee first reviewed the NEOs' equity awards in light of the executive compensation philosophy that the total compensation (i.e., the aggregate of all cash and equity awards) of the NEOs and all other executive officers should be competitive with the total compensation paid to executive officers with comparable duties paid by similarly sized companies in the semiconductor industry.
 The number of RSU and PSU awards is adjusted to reflect the Company's stock price at the time the award is granted.
-The Compensation Committee noted that in 2020, the Company acquired LSC and contended with the impact of the COVID 19 pandemic.
+The Compensation Committee noted that in 2022, the Company purchased SPFAB, contended with the impact of the COVID 19 pandemic, increased net sales from the combined automotive and industrial markets, increased net sales from the automotive market, expanded internal manufacturing, and developed new products.